Nicola Leali: Juventus and loans

 In June 2012 Leali traveled to Turin to have a medical in Clinica Fornaca di Sessant and the Istituto di Medicina dello Sport in order to formalize a possible transfer to Juventus.
 The deal was officially completed on 3 July 2012, for a fee of €3.8 million.
 He spent 6 seasons with the Old Lady, but mostly on loan to other clubs.

 On 30 August 2012, Leali was sent out on loan to Serie B side, Lanciano on a one-year loan agreement.
 During his loan stint at the second-tier club, Leali appeared in 37 league matches.
 Leali returned to Juventus on 30 June 2013.

 Upon his Juventus return, he was once again loaned out, to Serie B side Spezia Calcio on 30 July 2013.
 He joined the second-tier outfit on a one-season loan deal with an option to purchase half of the player's contract at the conclusion of the 2013–14 Serie B season.
 He made his debut for Spezia on 25 August 2013 in a 0–0 home draw against Cittadella, and finished the season with 39 league appearances.
 He returned to Juventus on 30 June 2014 upon the expiration of the loan agreement.

 On 7 July 2014, Leali officially joined newly promoted Serie A side Cesena on a season-long loan deal that expired on 30 June 2015.
 Leali also signed a new 5-year contract with Juve in 2014.

 On 13 July 2015, Leali officially joined newly promoted Serie A side Frosinone on a season-long loan deal that expires on 30 June 2016.
 Leali was the first choice, ahead Francesco Bardi.

-On 7 July 2016, Leali officially joined 2016–17 season, Superleague Olympiakos on a season-long loan deal that expires on 30 June 2017, with a reported €3 million buying clause at the end of the season. Οn 22 September 2016, according to Sergio Battistini manager of the Olympiakos goalie, has been decided that Leali will play in the UEFA games, as well as the Greek Cup, and Greek Stefanos Kapino will be Paulo Bento's first choice for the League.
+On 7 July 2016, Leali officially joined 2016–17 season, Super League Olympiacos on a season-long loan deal that expires on 30 June 2017, with a reported €3 million buying clause at the end of the season. Οn 22 September 2016, according to Sergio Battistini manager of the Olympiakos goalie, has been decided that Leali will play in the UEFA games, as well as the Greek Cup, and Greek Stefanos Kapino will be Paulo Bento's first choice for the League.

 On 9 and 16 March 2017, Leali was the starting goalkeeper in both UEFA Europa League last 16 legs against Besiktas, but was largely held responsible for his team's elimination due to at least three serious goalkeeping errors, one in the home game and two on the road; the respective matches ended 1–1 and 4–1 to the Turkish side.

 On 27 July 2017, Leali was loaned to Zulte Waregem.
 He left the club in January having made six appearances in the national league and two in the UEFA Europa League.